cphelps76/DEMENTED_Kernel_Factory/README.md

     {x} GT-N8013
-        (1) cd into "n8013" and open terminal window (2) open file "build-n8013.sh" and edit line 15,
-            replace my username with your own and save the file (3) in terminal window enter "./build-n8013.sh" and press enter (4) after the kernel builds the zip package will be in the "Packages" Folder
+        (1) cd into "n8013" and open terminal window (2) in terminal window enter "./build-n8013.sh" and press enter (3) after the kernel builds the zip package will be in the "Packages" Folder
 ====================================================================================

     {x} NEXUS 7